-Types of Schools in UK including 10 best Public Schools: There are different types of schools in the United Kingdom (UK) with quality education that have existed since ancient times.
-Most of British schools are considered the oldest in the world.
+Types of Schools in UK with 10 best Public Schools: There are different types of schools in the United Kingdom (UK) with quality education that have existed since ancient times.
+Most of these schools in the UK are considered the oldest in the world.
 The main types of schools in the United Kingdom of Great Britain are state schools and private or public schools.
-In this article we have classified further both state and private schools.
+In this article, both state and private schools are further classified.
 We have also discussed below which schools in UK are called public schools or independent schools, about the levels of schools including the 10 best public schools in UK.

 Table of Contents